-- We liaise closely with local secondary schools to ensure that any transition is as smooth as possible. - Secondary schools offer information evenings and transition days prior to children moving to secondary school. - A representative from each secondary school is invited to each pupil with SEND's summer review meeting, which parents are also invited to attend.
+- We liaise closely with local secondary schools to ensure that any transition is as smooth as possible. - Secondary schools offer information evenings and transition days prior to children moving to secondary school. - A representative from each secondary school is invited to each pupil with SEND's Year 6 summer review meeting, which parents are also invited to attend.
 Actions to support a smooth transition are agreed.
-This may involve additional visits, if necessary, to help vulnerable pupils to become more familiar with the new school surroundings. - The SENCo forwards relevant SEND information and records for each pupil to the receiving secondary school. - NB.
-For pupils with an EHC Plan this transition meeting is arranged for the Spring Term of Year 5 (Annual Review, where the child's EHCP officer will be invited).
+It is also an opportunity for parents to share any additional information or ask any questions.
+This may involve additional visits, if necessary, to help vulnerable pupils to become more familiar with the new school surroundings. - The SENCo forwards relevant SEND information and records for each pupil to the receiving secondary school.

+• NB.
+For pupils with an EHC Plan this transition meeting is arranged for the Spring Term of Year 5 (Annual Review, where the child's EHCP officer will be invited to attend).